ali-layken/SlippiPythonAPI/README.md

 -run DownloadStats.py and follow the directions

+# Ouput:
+killOutput.txt is an example of what the kill statistics look like

 ## How to develop:
 -make a pickle and open the pickle created by DownloadStats.py